How to Rebuild a Dysfunctional Team - Facilitation Guide - The Big Bang Partnership

 Video: The Trust Equation

-For people to trust each other in business relationships and teams, they have got to know that they have a sense of credibility, they need to know that people are able to do their jobs, they have got to be experienced, have the right level of expertise and so on.
+For people to trust each other in business relationships and teams, they have got to know that they have a sense of credibility.
+They need to know that people are able to do their jobs, are experienced, and have the right level of expertise.

-Secondly the reliability, that people show up, they are there when times are tough, they do what they say they are going to do.
-They follow through on commitments, they can be counted on.
+Second is reliability.
+People show up, they are there when times are tough, they do what they say they are going to do.
+They follow through on commitments.
+You can count on them.

-The third thing, which is intimacy or openness, is that people are authentic, they are themselves, they are who they say they are , their behaviour is consistent with their actions, and also that there is a level of self-interest that is matched by interest in doing what is best for others as well.
+The third thing, which is intimacy or openness, is that people are authentic.
+They are themselves.
+Their behaviour is consistent with their actions.
+There is a level of self-interest that is matched by interest in doing what is best for others.

-It is really powerful to walk delegates through the trust equation and get them to think about how they are behaving as a team – i.e. where there are strengths in the trust equation, but also what can be done in the areas that aren’t so strong, to really build on that, and share that.
+It is really powerful to walk delegates through the trust equation and get them to think about how they are behaving as a team.
+Where there are strengths in the trust equation, but also what can be done in the areas that aren’t so strong, to really build on that, and share that.

 Facilitation of better mutual understanding